Unconstrained Facial Action Unit Detection via Latent Feature Domain: Related Work

 \subsection{Feature Disentanglement}

 Feature disentanglement is extensively applied in image or video synthesis, which aims to factorize a feature into different components~\cite{tran2017disentangled,lee2018diverse,shu2018deforming}.

 Lee et al.~\cite{lee2018diverse} disentangled representations for image-to-image translation by embedding images into a domain-specific attribute space and a domain-invariant content space that captures shared information across domains.
 They also employed a cyclic structure~\cite{zhu2017unpaired} to handle unpaired training data.
 Shu et al.~\cite{shu2018deforming} introduced a generative model to disentangle facial shape and appearance in an unsupervised manner, in which the shape can deform the appearance to generate images.
 To achieve source-to-target video re-animation, Kim et al.~\cite{kim2018deep} rendered a synthetic target video with the reconstructed head animation parameters from a source video, in which the head animation parameters include disentangled head pose, identity, expression, eye gaze and illumination.
-In contrast with these methods, our approach proposes a landmark adversarial loss to disentangle landmark-related features and landmark-free features, and combines the disentangled features in a latent feature domain.
+In contrast with these methods, our approach proposes a landmark adversarial loss to disentangle the landmark-free feature from the landmark-related feature, and combines the disentangled features in a latent feature domain.